Q&A: State of Tokyo Olympics 2 1/2 months after postponement

 Q: So, will there be fans?
 Sports starting up around the world are doing it in empty venues.

 A: Bach has not ruled out competing in empty venues.
 “This is not what we want,” he said, in an interview with the BBC.
 But he has acknowledged there are questions about access to venues.
 All of this affects more than 4 million tickets already sold.
 Ticket sales are worth at least $800 million to the local organizing committee.
 Organizers are unlikely to want to pay refunds.
 Tickets have a “force majeure” clause that might get organizers off the hook if the coronavirus is deemed beyond “Tokyo 2020’s reasonable control.”
+Not helping is that Japan, like many other countries, is heading into a recession due to the economic repercussions of the coronavirus shutdown.

 Q: What will the postponement cost?